-As of June 30, 2005, we had approximately \$52.7 million in cash and cash equivalents.
+As of September 30, 2005, net assets totaled \$114.8 million, with a net asset value per share of \$11.71 and we had approximately \$10.6 million in cash and cash equivalents.
 We intend to generate additional cash primarily from future borrowings as well as cash flows from operations, including income earned from investments in our portfolio companies, and, to a lesser extent, from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
 Our primary use of funds will be investments in portfolio companies and cash distributions to holders of our common stock.
-After we have used the proceeds of our IPO, we expect to raise additional capital to support our future growth through future equity offerings, issuances of senior securities, and/or future borrowings, to the extent permitted by the 1940 Act.
+After we have used the proceeds of our IPO and capital resources available under our credit facility with Citigroup, we expect to raise additional capital to support our future growth through future equity offerings, issuances of senior securities, and/or future borrowings, to the extent permitted by the 1940 Act.